Your frequently asked questions about naturopaths answered by Simone Jeffries Manly, Sydney

 Endometriosis in your 40s behaves differently than it did in your 20s and 30s.
 Declining progesterone and fluctuating estrogen create the roller coaster that characterises perimenopause.
 This hormonal change means your endometriosis behaves differently.

 "Endometriosis is an inflammatory condition that often occurs alongside digestive and vaginal imbalances.
-When women come to see me in their 40s with worsening symptoms, I recommend comprehensive testing - GI Map, SIBO testing, vaginal microbiome analysis - to find your specific inflammatory drivers." - Simone Jeffries, Naturopath (BHSc), Sydney Northern Beaches
+When women come to see me in their 40s with worsening symptoms, I recommend comprehensive testing - GI Map, SIBO testing, vaginal microbiome analysis - to find your specific inflammatory drivers." - Simone Jeffries, Naturopath (BHSc), Sydney Northern Beaches, Manly

 The first point of call is often a GP as they can enable diagnosis and ongoing care within the multidisciplinary management of this condition - The Royal Australian College of General Practitioners (2024).